stormpath/stormpath-documentation/source/reference.rst

   * - ``resetEmailTemplates``
     - String (Link)
     - N/A
-    - A collection of email templates that can be used for sending the password reset email.
+    - A collection of :ref:`email templates <ref-emailtemplates>` that can be used for sending the password reset email.
 A template stores all relevant attributes  needed for an email.
 This is a collection but currently only allows one value.
 It is not possible to create new ``resetEmailTemplates`` with a POST.

   * - ``resetSuccessEmailStatus``
     - String